 Damian Radcliffe is an experienced Digital Analyst, Consultant, Journalist and Researcher who has worked in editorial, research, teaching and policy positions for the past two decades in the UK, Middle East and USA.

-His unique CV features roles across all media sectors and all media platforms; including positions at the BBC, UK NGO Volunteering Matters, UK Communications Regulator Ofcom and Qatar’s Ministry of Information and Communications Technology (ictQATAR).
+His unique CV features roles across all media sectors and all media platforms; including positions at The Local Radio Company, the BBC, UK NGO Volunteering Matters, UK Communications Regulator Ofcom and Qatar’s Ministry of Information and Communications Technology (ictQATAR).

-These include: Abramis Academic Publishing, ASDA’A Burson-Marsteller, BBC Academy, BBC Media Action, BBC Monitoring, BBC World Service, Carnegie UK Trust, Cass Business School, Centre for Research on Communities and Culture, City University London, Cognizant, Eyewitness Media Hub, FJUM (forum journalism and media, Vienna), The Huffington Post, IBC Content Everywhere, journalism.co.uk, JustHere, Media Development Investment Fund, MediaShift, Middle East Broadcast Network, NESTA, Northwestern University in Qatar, nuviun, Online Journalism Blog, Qatar Today, Street Fight, TEDx Reset (Turkey), TheMediaBriefing, The Reuters Institute for the Study of Journalism at Oxford University, Routledge and Your Middle East.
-As a freelancer, Damian has undertaken work for.
+Abramis Academic Publishing, ASDA’A Burson-Marsteller, BBC Academy, BBC Media Action, BBC Monitoring, BBC World Service, Carnegie UK Trust, Cass Business School, Centre for Research on Communities and Culture, City University London, Cognizant, Columbia Journalism Review (CJR), The Conversation, Eyewitness Media Hub, FJUM (forum journalism and media, Vienna), The Guardian, The Huffington Post, IBC Content Everywhere, IJNET, journalism.co.uk, JustHere, Media Development Investment Fund, MediaShift, Middle East Broadcast Network, NESTA, Nieman Lab, Northwestern University in Qatar, nuviun, Online Journalism Blog, Qatar Today, Street Fight, TEDx Reset (Turkey), TheMediaBriefing, The Reuters Institute for the Study of Journalism at Oxford University, Routledge ,and Your Middle East.

 Sadly, he is not related to Harry Potter star Daniel Radcliffe, although he does get asked that on a regular basis.